 Instead, the student must complete the requirements set forth in his or her plan of study by the student's advisor.
 In addition to the required and elective courses, students are expected to complete a master’s thesis under the supervision of a faculty advisor and faculty committee.
 After successful completion of the thesis, students will take a comprehensive examination.
 After passing the comprehensive examination, students will complete a doctoral dissertation under the supervision of a faculty advisor and faculty committee.

-The standard course load for a full-time student in the PhD program is nine to twelve semester hours each fall, spring, and summer semester for the first three years.
+The standard course load for a full-time student in the PhD program is nine to twelve semester hours each fall and spring for the first three years.
+The standard load for the summer is six hours.
 Students typically will have only a course or two remaining after the fall of their third year.
 Many times these courses will be dissertation hours if the student has followed their plan of study.
 Again, however, this is dependent on students setting and following their plan of study.
 While not required, most students will obtain one or more internships in the third year and beyond to gain real-world experiences while still under the supervision of their faculty advisor.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500